influxdata/telegraf/docs/developers/PACKAGING.md

 The packaging steps require certain tools to be setup before hand to work.
 These dependencies are listed in the ci-1.17.docker file which you can find in the scripts directory.
 Therefore it is recommended to use Docker to build the artifacts, see more details below.

+## Go Version

+Telegraf will be built using the latest version of Go whenever possible.
+Incrementing the version is maintained by the core Telegraf team because it requires access to an internal docker repository that hosts the docker CI images.
+When a new version is released, the following process is followed:

+1. Within the `Makefile` and `.circleci\config.yml` update the Go versions to the new version number
+2. Run `make ci-<latest version>` where `<latest version>` refers to the new Go version number (this requires internal permissions)
+3. The files `scripts\installgo_mac.sh` and `scripts\installgo_windows.sh` need to be updated as well with the new Go version and SHA
+4. Create a pull request with these new changes, and verify the CI passes and uses the new docker image

 ## Package using Docker

 This packaging method uses the CI images, and is very similar to how the